ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 made a resolution of total abstinence, at a
 time when I was sole constituent member of
 my own body, and that I have adhered to it
-through all the time, I owe to my mother
+through all the time, I owe to my mother.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_friend-a-religious-and-literary-journal_1884-10-18_58_11%2Fsim_friend-a-religious-and-literary-journal_1884-10-18_58_11_jp2.zip%2Fsim_friend-a-religious-and-literary-journal_1884-10-18_58_11_jp2%2Fsim_friend-a-religious-and-literary-journal_1884-10-18_58_11_0001.jp2/pct:10.331325,12.443541,28.433735,22.154472/,600/0/default.jpg"/>
 </td>